nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the FindAll feature works:
 ![FindAll Sequence Diagram](images/FindAllSequenceDiagram.png)

-The following activity diagram summarises the events that take place when a user executes the FindAll
+The following activity diagram summarises the events that take place when a user executes the `findAll`
 command:
 ![FindAll Activity Diagram](images/FindAllActivityDiagram.png)